-Note that, as implied by the results of \citet{Fuchs_2014}, this value coincides with $FP^r(A)$ as calculated above, but the calculation is much more involved.
+Note that, as implied by Theorem \ref{fuchs_theorem} (cf. \citep{Fuchs2015}), this value coincides with $FP^r(A)$ as calculated above, but the calculation is much more involved.
 Moreover, a similar calculation yields $SV_{T^u}(A)=\frac{19}{12}$, which shows that the original Shapley Value for the rooted and unrooted versions of the tree depicted by Figure \ref{fig:1} differ due to the different underlying definitions of phylogenetic diversity. \end{example}

-Additionally to the original Shapley Value, \citet{Fuchs_2014} also introduced a modified version of the Shapley Value, which we will call {\em modified Shapley Value} and which we denote by $\widetilde{SV}$ in the following.
-The difference between the original and the modified versions of the Shapley Value is that the first considers all subsets of taxa which contain a certain taxon, whereas the latter only considers subsets of size at least 2 (i.e. $\lvert S \rvert \geq 2$).
+Additionally to the original Shapley Value, \citep{Fuchs2015} also introduced a modified version of the Shapley Value, which we will call {\em modified Shapley Value} and which we denote by $\widetilde{SV}$ in the following.
+The difference between the original and the modified versions of the Shapley Value is that the first considers all subsets of taxa which contain a certain taxon, whereas the latter only considers subsets of size at least 2 (i.e., $\lvert S \rvert \geq 2$).

 \begin{definition} [Modified Shapley Value] Let $T^r$ be a rooted and $T^u$ be an unrooted phylogenetic tree with leaf set $X$ and let $PD^r(S)$ and accordingly $PD^u(S)$ denote the phylogenetic diversity of a subset $S \subseteq X$.
-Then the modified Shapley Value for a taxon $a$ is defined as
+Then the modified Shapley Value for a taxon $a$ is defined as \begin{linenomath*}